jammln/Psycho/README.md

-# Psycho
+# What is the Psycho virus?
-The tiny gdi malware
+it's just a small gdi malware